Defining “radicalism” to better combat it

 Laws enacted in the aftermath of World War II

-Based on the current state of the law, it is therefore possible to identify several characteristics of “political radicalism”: undermining the republican form of government, undermining the integrity of the territory, the existence of links to Collaboration or to any attempt to rehabilitate it, and incitement to hatred, discrimination, or violence.
+Based on the current state of the law, it is therefore possible to identify several characteristics of “political radicalism”: undermining the republican form of government, undermining the integrity of the territory, the existence of ties to the Vichy regime or to any effort to rehabilitate it, and incitement to hatred, discrimination, or violence.

 Announcement of the dissolution of the neo-Nazi splinter group Elsass Korps, INA.